superfeedr/documentation/subscribers.md

 ### HTTP Authentication

-Authentication using the Webhooks API is performed through HTTP Basic Auth.
+Authentication using the Webhooks API is performed through [HTTP Basic Autentication](http://tools.ietf.org/html/rfc2617).
 Most HTTP libraries will allow for an easy configuration with this.

 To get started with an authentication, use your Superfeedr login, then pick from one of these options for your password:

 * A password token that [you can generate](https://superfeedr.com/tokens/new).
 * Your main Superfeedr password (though we recommend using a token for security purposes).

+If your HTTP library does not support HTTP headers, you should submit a base64 encoded string of `login:token` as a query string parameter named `authorization`.

+#### Tokens

 You can create an unlimited number of tokens, with different combinations of rights associated with them: